Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 Many wallets use a dictionary of words and give people phrases, often 12 or 24 words, as these are easier to back up/recover than byte arrays.

+Notes:

+High entropy needed.
+People are _bad_ at being random.
-Some people create their own phrases.
-This is usually stupid.
+Some people create their own phrases... this is usually stupid.

 ---